Day In Day Out: Magic Underneath the Space Needle

 The Seattle festival was surely one to beat, and it feels safe to say that I will be attending DIDO 2024.
 I’m excited to see how they can top this year’s jam-packed lineup.

-My name is Paige Fulkerson and I am a 35mm concert photographer and writer for Indie/Alt Magazine!
-At Indie/Alt I get to express my unconditional love for live music and photography while learning and growing as I go, with the help of Bren and my peer photographers.
-Outside of Indie/Alt Mag, I am a Photojournalism major and Art minor at the University of Oregon and shoot 35mm lifestyle photography! 🎞️
+Paige Fulkerson is a 35mm concert photographer, writer, and assistant editor for Indie/Alt Magazine.
+Through Indie/Alt Mag, she expresses her unconditional love for live music and photography while learning and growing as she goes.
+Outside of Indie/Alt Mag, she is a Journalism major with a concentration in Photojournalism and an Art minor at the University of Oregon. 🎞